User GuideUser GuideGetting Started

 Note: You may notice that some elements might be out of place.
 This is normal.
 When you download your document again after using docCentral, it will appear exactly as it does in your local copy.

-Upload Document
+Method 2: Upload Document

-Note: This approach is not recommended as some elements may be unsupported by Microsoft Word online.
+This approach is not recommended as some elements may be unsupported by Microsoft Word online.

-Step 3: Upload Add-In
+Step 3: Upload docCentral Add-In

 From the Word document ribbon bar, select “Home”, followed by “Add-Ins”: docCentral Add-In